execas/execas.github.io/_posts/2018-08-12-regex-with-type-conversion-in-python.md

       }
 ~~~

-I use \S+ a lot in most message decode instructions since it handles symbols (e.g. AAPL), ints (e.g -42) floats (e.g. 1.3) and missing data (?), and some elements in my example string can vary between these.
+I use `\S+` a lot in most message decode instructions since it handles symbols (e.g. AAPL), ints (e.g. -42) floats (e.g. 1.3) and missing data (?), and some elements in my example string can vary between these.
 It also really simplfies the expressions.

 Now the parsing of a message can be done using: